jpn--/larch/doc/metamodel.rst

 are to be estimated simultaneously.

 The basic tool for analysis in Larch is a discrete choice model.
-A model is a structure that interacts data with a set of :class:`Parameter`\ s.
+A model is a structure that interacts data with a set of :class:`ModelParameter`\ s.

 Creating :class:`MetaModel` Objects
 -----------------------------------